TomasBabkine-DiCaprio/MongoDB-Summer2023Internship-TakeHome/README.md

 This is my submission for the  MongoDB Summer 2023 Software Engineer Internship take home assessment.

 For this assessment, developers had to write an algorithm which takes as input a JSON object and outputs a flattened JSON object.
-I solved this coding challenge using Python3.
+I implemented my solution in Python3.

 ## Python Version